Board Advisory

 What does a board advisor do?

 A board advisor works with the board of directors and senior executive team to strengthen governance, sharpen strategic decision-making, and close the gap between boardroom decisions and organisational execution.
 The role is distinct from management consulting — a board advisor brings independent perspective, challenges assumptions, and holds the leadership team accountable to the priorities they have set.
-Engagements typically cover strategic foresight, governance structure, AI oversight, and leadership effectiveness at the executive level.
+Engagements typically cover boardroom foresight, governance structure, and leadership effectiveness at the executive level.

 How is board advisory different from leadership development programmes?